-It is housed in a rugged aluminum frame enclosure with removable sides and top for easy access to internal components.
+It is housed in a rugged Steel frame enclosure with removable sides and top for easy access to internal components.
 The sides are clear of protruding components, and a full-width handle facilitates moving the unit.
-Locking pneumatic swivel castors on one end provide ease of mobility and allow the test set to be moved on rough surfaces.
+Locking swivel castors on one end provide ease of mobility and allow the test set to be moved on rough surfaces.

-The indicator control panel and MAC-20 are mounted in a compact hood on the top, which provides protection during transportation.
-A flat area on the top surface can be used for convenient placement of manuals, breaker curve books, and auxiliary instruments.
-The auxiliary 120 VAC GFI protected outlet is conveniently located on the rear of the unit and protected by a 4-ampere circuit breaker.
+The indicator control panel and MAC-21 are mounted in a hood on the top, which provides protection during transportation.
+The auxiliary 120 VAC GFI protected outlet is conveniently located on the side of the Hood and protected by a 4-ampere circuit breaker.